Xonar/LGBinExtractor/README.md

  - It is rare that I can actually download the very large firmware files so this is important</br>
  - Any hosting site will be sufficient.
 You can also post in the thread and attach the file there.
 - Your phone partition info
-	    -the output from 'cat /proc/mounts' is usually sufficient
+	    -the output from 'cat /proc/partitions' is usually sufficient
-- All known partition starting points.
+- All known partition starting points within the file.

 You should also be prepared for some correspondence so I can use you to test if it actually works.
 I am doing it for you after all.